Mobile Suit Gundam 00 the Movie: A Wakening of the Trailblazer: Plot

-The Federation forces later travel to Mars in order to discover the ELS's intentions, with Descartes heading out first in the Gadelaza.
-However most of its ships and Mobile suits were assimilated, and Descartes ends up being assimilated as well, killing him in the process.
-Celestial Being arrives too late to save the Federation soldiers and engages in battle against the ELS.
-Setsuna executes Trans-Am Burst in an attempt to communicate with the ELS, theorizing that this is the "dialogues to come" that Aeolia Schenberg was conditioning humanity for.
-Unfortunately, Setsuna falls victim to a mental attack from the ELS and is rendered comatose in the middle of battle.
-Tieria reveals Raphael Gundam's backpack, GN-008RE Seravee Gundam II, and rips 00 Raiser's cockpit from the frame, handing it to Lockon as Tieria tries to hold off the ELS with his quantum brainwaves.
-With the ELS surrounding him, Tieria self-destructs his Gundam to take out ELS with him.
+The Federation forces travel to Mars to discover the ELS's intentions, with Descartes heading out first.
+Descartes and most of the ships and Mobile suits are assimilated, killing Descartes in the process.
+With the ELS surrounding him, Tieria Erde self-destructs his Gundam to take out the ELS.
 The Sol Brave Squadron, led by Graham Aker, arrive and help Celestial Being escape.
-Tieria's conscious mind returns to Veda and Feldt Grace desperately awaits at Setsuna's side to awaken.
-After the battle, the Ptolemaios crew and the Earth Sphere Federation witness the appearance of a large moon-size ELS, determining that it will arrive at Earth in 92 days.
+Setsuna falls victim to a mental attack from the ELS and is rendered comatose in the middle of battle.
+After the battle, the Ptolemaios crew and the Earth Sphere Federation discover a moon-sized ELS and determine that it will arrive at Earth in 92 days.